Sochi, Россия - Things to Do in Sochi

 Sochi, Россия - Complete Travel Guide

-Explore the impressive legacy of the 2014 Winter Olympics at this sprawling complex featuring iconic venues like the Fisht Stadium and Bolshoy Ice Dome.
-The park offers interactive exhibits, sports demonstrations, and impressive architecture that showcases Russia's Olympic achievements.
+Explore the impressive legacy of the 2014 Winter Olympics at this massive complex featuring iconic venues like the Fisht Stadium and Bolshoy Ice Dome.
+The park offers guided tours, interactive exhibits, and regular events, while the adjacent Sochi Autodrom hosts Formula 1 races.
+The area comes alive in the evening with spectacular fountain shows and illuminated Olympic facilities.

 Krasnaya Polyana Mountain Resort